websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-insights.md

 ![The full query string isn't for the faint of heart.
 This example is clipped to spare the reader.](./search-insights/images/02.png)

+Some enhancements to the Search Insights interface were introduced in Liferay 7.4; you can browse the formatted JSON of the request and the response in the widget, and copy either with the click of a button.

 ## Explaining Search Results

 To enable or disable the Explain option,